callumc34/AudioPlusPlus/README.md

 ## About AudioPlusPlus
 AudioPlusPlus (A++) is an early development audio playback library designed for easy integration with any programs.

+A++ aims to be an easy to use and develop audio library that plugs straight into your program.
+It does all the interaction between many great open source audio libraries for you.

 A++ is currently in very early development stages.
 Please consider helping by checking out the roadmap here - https://trello.com/b/67YcKpif/audioplusplus

 ## How to build